wesen/WriteHERE/ttmp/2025-04-21/01-todo.md

 ## Ideas for events

-- add events when nodes are computed / scheduled / created in engine.py (forward_one_step_not_parallel)
+- [ ] add events when nodes are computed / scheduled / created in engine.py (forward_one_step_not_parallel)
-- add run started event
+- [ ] add run started event
+- [ ] Add lllm call id to link completed to started + tool calls to parent

+## UI stuff

+- [ ] Show more of the metadata fields now that context has been extended
+- [ ] Clicking on a node shows all the events associated with that node
+- [ ] Potentially also more state information about the results

+- [ ] Make the graph scrollable + filterable
+- [ ] Click on a node ID in the event log and get info about the node + able to visualize it in the graph (similarly, events in graph click back to event log)
+- [ ] Sidebar with events in the graph view?

 ## BIG feature